Renfrewshire South: Constituency boundaries and council area

-The rest of Renfrewshire is covered by the Paisley and Renfrewshire North and West seats, whilst the rest of East Renfrewshire forms the Eastwood seat.
+During this period the rest of Renfrewshire was covered by the Paisley and Renfrewshire North and West seats, whilst the rest of East Renfrewshire formed the Eastwood seat.

 Constituency profile

-Located in the West-Central Lowlands of Scotland, the constituency lies to the south of the town of Paisley and covers portions of the Renfrewshire and East Renfrewshire council areas.
-It includes a number of small towns and villages that developed during the Industrial Revolution, when the chief industry was thread and cotton manufacture in factories powered by the Black Cart Water and small scale coal mining.
+Located in the West-Central Lowlands of Scotland, the constituency lay to the south of the town of Paisley and covered portions of the Renfrewshire and East Renfrewshire council areas.
+It included a number of small towns and villages that developed during the Industrial Revolution, when the chief industry was thread and cotton manufacture in factories powered by the Black Cart Water and small scale coal mining.

-The main population centres are the former burghs of Johnstone and Barrhead.
-The seat also covers the villages of Elderslie, Howwood, Kilbarchan, Lochwinnoch, Neilston and Uplawmoor alongside numerous hamlets.
+The main population centres were the former burghs of Johnstone and Barrhead.
+The seat also covered the villages of Elderslie, Howwood, Kilbarchan, Lochwinnoch, Neilston and Uplawmoor alongside numerous hamlets.